Staying away from the Barber Shop

 Making your first fold like this instead of a perfect triangle will also work, and starting like this may allow you to fold the bandanna so more interesting patterns appear across your forehead.
 Starting like this may make tying the corners a little easier because they will not consist of a double layer of cloth.
 If you are going for a cap instead of a band on your head, starting like this may also keep the bandanna from wrinkling as much on your forehead.
 (Lay the short side underneath and the long side on top, if doing this.
 Having the longer side on top makes tucking the whole bandanna under the knot in back easier.)

-A distance of about three inches (seven centimeters) between the two nearby corners works well for this fold.
+A distance of about three inches (seven centimeters) between the two corners shown in the upper left on the diagram works well for this fold.

 Next you want to tie the bandanna in the back with a square knot, of course, but if you have curly hair, you will discover this is impossible to do without catching a few hairs in the knot each time, and of course when you remove the bandanna those strands of hair will break.
 So put the bandanna on in reverse - tie it in the front.
 Then you can lift it off and reinstall it with the knot in the back.
 The place the bandanna should rest is in the middle of the forehead, just over the ears, and just below the knot on the back of the head.